First Generation Descendants of Peter Fidler

 Henry HALLETT (Nancy’s father) died Mar 5, 1844.
 He was buried in St John's Anglican Cathedral Churchyard in Winnipeg.
 He was about 72 yrs old.

-On Feb 4, 1847 daughter Mary married Philip BIRD at St John’s
+On Feb 4, 1847 daughter Mary married Philip BIRD at St John’s.
+Philip was the son of Elizabeth MONTOUR & James Curtis BIRD SR (1773-1856). ** MORE ABOUT JAMES CURTIS BIRD

 In 1847 Sir John FRANKLIN disappeared into the Arctic with 2 ships and 128 men trying to find the North-West Passage.
 Dr John RAE went to England where he and Sir John RICHARDSON were appointed by the British Admiralty to try to learn the fate of FRANKLIN.

-Five of Tom’s children were baptised on the same day (Feb 27, 1849) at the newly completed St Andrews Stone Church (William, James, John, Nancy and Maria), and on Mar 15 the same year son James married there to Elizabeth LINKLATER.
+Five of Tom’s children were baptised on the same day (Feb 27, 1849) at the newly completed St Andrews Stone Church (William, James, John, Nancy and Maria), and on March 15 that year son James married there to Elizabeth LINKLATER.
+Elizabeth may have been a daughter of Elizabeth SANDERSON & John LINKLATER (born c1799).

 During his 1850-51 expedition Dr RAE searched the western, southern and eastern shores of Victoria and Wollaston islands, charted some 630 miles of unknown territory, and found pieces of wood that were probably parts of Sir John Franklin's vessels.